bensurman/angular-screenmatch/README.md

 }, scope);

 ```
+The third argument `scope` is the scope you want to attach a listener too.
+When that scope is destroyed, the listener will deregister.
+You can omit the third argument and it will listen on `$rootScope` indefinitely instead.
+Check out the section on how resize events are handled for details.

 If you only want to execute some code when a screen size is initially matched, execute it in the callback for `once`.
 This is great for things like loading data from a backend.

-`once` will attempt to find a match on load and if it fails, register a listener which will check conditions each time the screen resizes.
-The listener is always unregistered once the callback has executed, even if you skip the scope argument.

 ```javascript
 screenmatch.once('lg', function () {
     myImgService.get(data);
 });
 ```
+`once` attempts to find a match on load and if it fails, registers a listener which will check conditions each time the screen resizes.
+The listener is always unregistered once the callback has executed, even if you skip the scope argument.

 If you don't care about resize events and just want to check the screen size on load, you can use `is` for a one time binding.